El Paso, Texas, USA

 206 Brio Alameda

-The Brio Alameda Corridor is a 23.3 km arterial bus rapid transit service on an east-west alignment.
-It runs from the Downtown Transit Center in the west to Mission Valley Transit Center in the east primarily along Alameda, serving 17 stations.
+The Brio Alameda Corridor is an arterial bus rapid transit service on an east-west alignment.
+It runs from the Downtown Transit Center in the west to Mission Valley Transit Center in the east primarily along Alameda, serving 16 stations.

 Brio Alameda was opened in October 2019.
+Detour to Five Points was removed November 2021.
 Brio Alameda is operated by Sun Metro.

 207 Brio Dyer

-The Brio Dyer Corridor is a 18.3 km arterial bus rapid transit service on a northeast-southwest alignment.
+The Brio Dyer Corridor is an arterial bus rapid transit service on a northeast-southwest alignment.
 It runs from the Downtown Transit Center in the southwest to Northeast Transfer Center in the northeast primarily along Dyer and Montana, serving 12 stations.

 Brio Dyer was opened in October 2019.
 Brio Dyer is operated by Sun Metro.